 But hang on, what are those other areas to place bets on?
 Well, a roulette table features plenty of other areas to put your chips.

-A regular American or European online roulette game will allow you to bet on whether the ball falls in an odd or even number, a red or black spot, and even columns or sections of numbers.
-Columns of numbers pay 2/1 your money, while Red/Black and Odd/Even pays even money (1/1).
+A regular American or European online roulette game will allow you to bet on whether the ball falls in even spaces or odd, red or black, or even columns or sections of numbers.
+Columns pay double your money, while winning on red or black, or even or odd bets pays out even money.